Gérson: Style of play

 Although Gérson played as a holding midfielder, Jonathan Wilson noted in a 2013 article for The Guardian that he was an early example of a more creative interpreter of this role, who focussed more on ball retention and passing rather than solely looking to win back possession.
 A tactically intelligent, efficient, and technically gifted midfield playmaker, he was considered the "brain" behind the Brazilian squad that won the 1970 World Cup.
 He was known for his ability to retain possession and dictate the tempo of his team's play in midfield with his precise passing, and was also capable of switching from defence to attack by playing sudden, accurate long balls to meet his teammates' runs; he is regarded as one of the best passers in the history of the sport, and as one of Brazil's greatest ever players.
 He also possessed an excellent positional sense, and a powerful shot with his left foot, which earned him the nickname Canhotinha de Ouro ("Golden left foot," in Portuguese).

 Controversy

-Gérson displayed anger towards Pelé's list of the 125 greatest living footballer.
+Gérson displayed anger towards Pelé's list of the 125 greatest living footballers.
 He was adamant with the ruling and thought that he and a few of his teammates deserved a spot on the list.
-He symbolically ripped up a piece of paper, a clear representation of Pelé's list, on a local broadcasting station saying that "I respect his opinion, but I don't agree.
+He symbolically ripped up a piece of paper, a clear representation of Pelé's list, on a local broadcasting station, saying that "I respect his opinion, but I don't agree.
 Apart from Zidane, Platini, and Fontaine, I'm behind 11 Frenchmen?
 It's a joke to hear this."